ayush-yadavv/travel-concierge-multiagent-chatbot/readme.md

 ### Technologies Used

 - Vertex AI Agent Builder for creating the AI-powered conversational agent.
-- BigQuery for storing and querying travel-related data.
 - Cloud Functions (Python) for backend processing and API integrations.
 - Google Cloud Storage for hosting FAQs, travel guides, and itineraries.